 #5.
 What are the steps for forming a pod?

-During quarantine week (August 29 to September 7), you can apply to form a pod with up to five other students who live in your residence hall.
+During Q-Week, you can apply to form a pod with up to five other students who live in your residence hall.
 The steps to form a pod are as follows:

 - The Area Director of each residence hall will send an email describing pods and the specific policies for pods within the residence.
 Please make sure to read this email carefully as the message will include a link to the Pod Interest Form and a Pod Agreement template.

 - One member of the pod will submit the Pod Interest Form, which asks for each pod member’s name, Kerberos ID and room number.